DeanTech1980/Website-Verification-System/docs/Ch2-Trusted-Website-concept.md

 ---

-## Blacklists and community trust tools
+## Blocklists and community trust tools
-Community and industry blacklists aggregate reports of harmful or fraudulent sites.
+Community and industry blocklists aggregate reports of harmful or fraudulent sites.
 Their characteristics:
 - Reactive: sites are listed only after detection or harm.
 - Fragmented: different lists apply different criteria and geographical coverage.
 - Latency and inconsistency mean users remain exposed during the window between site launch and listing.